 All those results are limited to the UNIONS+Euclid +two IRAC filters, which do not extend over the 4.5 μm observedframe, with a gap between the $H{\rm E}$ band and IRAC.
-The more the galaxies move to higher redshift, the more these particu- 1155 lar sets of features will probe the source UV-rest frame, which is less sensible to stellar masses and more to SFRs.
+The more the galaxies move to higher redshift, the more these particular sets of features will probe the source UV-rest frame, which is less sensible to stellar masses and more to SFRs.
 However, the EDF, given their extension and importance in galaxy formation and evolution, will benefit from a wealth of ancillary and upcoming multiwavelength data from UV to radio.
-For exam- 1160 ple, the EDF-South has been observed with the MeerKAT program MKT-23041 (P.I.
-Prandoni); the EDF-N is currently proposed to be observed with the LOFAR2.0 Ultra-Deep Observation (LUDO), whose $2 \mu Jy$ beam-1 at 150 MHz would translate into one of the deepest radio observations ever, and it has already 1165 been observed at 144 MHz with a central rms of 32μ Jy beam-1 (Bondi et al. 2023); as illustrated, all the EDF has been covered with Spitzer at 3.6 and 4.5 μm (Euclid Collaboration: Moneti et al. 2022); deep observations in U band with CFHT (Zalesky et al., in prep) are currently ongoing; the same for deep opti- 1170 cal observations with Hyper Suprime Cam (McPartland et al., in prep.); K band observations with VISTA of the EDF-S have been taken as part of the EDFS-Ks program, down to a limiting magnitude of 23.5 (PI Nonino), covering the gap between the $H{\rm E}$ band and IRAC.
-Extending the feature space with mid-IR to 1175 sub-mm and radio fluxes will undoubtedly produce better, more reliable physical parameters than those reported in this work.
+For example, the EDF-South has been observed with the MeerKAT program MKT-23041 (P.I.
+Prandoni); the EDF-N is currently proposed to be observed with the LOFAR2.0 Ultra-Deep Observation (LUDO), whose $2 \mu Jy$ beam-1 at 150 MHz would translate into one of the deepest radio observations ever, and it has already been observed at 144 MHz with a central rms of $32 \mu Jy$ beam-1 (Bondi et al. 2024); as illustrated, all the EDF has been covered with Spitzer at 3.6 and 4.5 μm (Euclid Collaboration: Moneti et al. 2022); deep observations in U band with CFHT (Euclid Collaboration: Zalesky et al. 2024) are currently ongoing; the same for deep optical observations with Hyper Suprime Cam (Euclid Collaboration: McPartland et al. 2024); K band observations with VISTA of the EDF-S have been taken as part of the EDFS-Ks program, down to a limiting magnitude of 23.5 (PI Nonino), covering the gap between the $H{\rm E}$ band and IRAC.
+Extending the feature space with mid-IR to submillimeter and radio fluxes will undoubtedly produce better, more reliable physical parameters than those reported in this work.